basho/basho_docs/content/riak/kv/2.0.4/using/security/basics.md

 ### Search Query Permission (Riak Search version 1)

-Security is incompatible with the original (and now deprecated) Riak Search.
-Riak Search version 1 will stop working if security is enabled.
+Security is incompatible with the original (and now deprecated) Riak search.
+Riak search version 1 will stop working if security is enabled.

 ### Search Query Permissions (Riak Search version 2, aka Yokozuna)

-If you are using the new Riak Search, i.e. the Solr-compatible search capabilities included with Riak versions 2.0 and greater, the following search-related permissions can be granted/revoked:
+If you are using the new Riak search, i.e. the Solr-compatible search capabilities included with Riak versions 2.0 and greater, the following search-related permissions can be granted/revoked: